chenjr0719/AFS-docs/docs/portal/scenario.md

 4. Setup the **RMM** device, include (1)install the **RMM Agent** in the edge device; (2)register the device; and (3)create a storage for RMM.
 Please refer the [document](https://portal-technical-stage.wise-paas.com/doc/document-portal.html#EdgeSense-4).

 #### Create Solution by Online Flow IDE
-1. Create a new Analytics, and it's named by training_decisiontree.
+Step 1.: Create a new Analytics, and it's named by training_decisiontree.
 	![](../_static/images/portal/scenario/2-13.png)
 	![](../_static/images/portal/scenario/2-14.png)
 	![](../_static/images/portal/scenario/2-15.png)
 	![](../_static/images/portal/scenario/2-16.png)

-2. Pull the sso_setting node from the list in the left side.
+Step 2.: Pull the sso_setting node from the list in the left side.
 Then, enter the SSO Username and SSO Password in it.

-3. Pull the influxdb_query node from the list in the left side.
+Step 3.: Pull the influxdb_query node from the list in the left side.
 Then, select the influxdb_dt and the service key that we have created.
 Therefore, enter `select * from machine` to the Query Command.
 	![](../_static/images/portal/scenario/2-17.png)

-4. Pull the training_dt_model node from the list in the left side, and setup the parameters.
+Step 4.: Pull the training_dt_model node from the list in the left side, and setup the parameters.
 	![](../_static/images/portal/scenario/2-18.png)

 	* criterion: Can't be empty.
 Please enter *gini* or *entropy*, separated by commas, there must be no spaces between parameters and commas.